 Harshad Mehta and the Bear Cartels

-He would use the money from the banks which was temporarily in his account to hike up the demand of certain shares.
+He would use the money from the banks which were temporarily in his account to hike up the demand for certain shares.
 He selected well-established companies like ACC, Sterlite Industries, and Videocon.
 His investments along with the market reaction would result in these shares being exclusively traded.
 The price of ACC rose from Rs.200 to nearly Rs.
 9000 in a span of 2 months.

 Harshad Mehta celebrated this victory by feeding peanuts to the bears at the Bombay Zoo as it signified his victory over the bearish trends.